Harphies/Javascript/README.md

 - API is an application that takes in some data and return some data after preprocessing
 - API is all about requests and responses
+- Stateless means the requests are independent of each other (REST principles)

 ## Some useful links